Best Solar Design Software in India for 2026

 Reslink also connects design with execution through automated BOE, Bills of Structure, SLD reports, layout drawings, string drawings, BESS simulation, load analysis, and BOM-led planning.
 This makes Reslink more than a solar design software.
 It functions as an operating layer for EPCs, connecting design, proposal generation, financial modelling, documentation, procurement planning, and project execution in one platform.

-For EPCs, Reslink’s core advantage is speed and accessibility.
+For EPCs, Reslink's core advantage is speed and accessibility.
 Field sales teams can create solar proposals on the site itself, reducing dependency on back-office design teams and repeated site visits.
 For growing solar businesses, this helps standardise proposal quality, reduce turnaround time, improve customer trust, and increase lead conversion.
+6,000+ solar EPC companies globally already run this workflow.
+For a closer, three-way comparison against Aurora Solar and Arka360 specifically, see here.

 Strengths